-The success of the PSA dictionary had led to PDS creating the MSN (Mission) dictionary at discipline level and we aim to have data providers transitioning to using this dictionary from PDS version 1.11 onward.
-This will depend on whether the MSN LDD is stable by then and contains all PSA needed attributes (e.g. orbit currently not included).
+The success of the PSA dictionary had led to PDS creating the MSN (Mission) dictionary at discipline level and we aim to have data providers transitioning to using this dictionary shortly.
+This will depend on whether the MSN LDD is stable by then and contains all PSA needed attributes.

-PDS is currently undergoing a study on a change to instrument_type, currently this is validated against a core list but may move to implementing a new attribute instrument_type_list where a discipline level list may be used.
-If this goes ahead in version 1.11 the PSA will adopt the IPDA list and make it's use mandatory
+PDS is currently undergoing a study on a change to instrument\type, currently this is validated against a core list but may move to implementing a new attribute instrument\type\list where a discipline level list may be used.
+If this goes ahead in the PSA will adopt the IPDA list and make it's use mandatory

 Also currently under study is the LID formation rules for Targets, specifically within Target Context files.
-These changes mostly affect argets with primary/secondary bodies.
+These changes mostly affect targets with primary/secondary bodies.